H4m5t3r/Keskustelufoorumi/documentation/User stories.md

 UPDATE message SET date_modified=CURRENT_TIMESTAMP, messagetext=:new_messageText, category_id=:new_category_id WHERE message.id = :message_id;
 ```

-As a signed in user I can delete my own answers.
+As a signed in user I can delete my own messages.
 ```
 DELETE FROM Message WHERE Message.id = :message_to_delete
 ```